signalshore/signalshore.github.io/content/2019-05-05-Instant-Messaing.md

 without them.

 To my utter surprise, nothing could be further from the truth.
-I stopping "missing" WhatsApp from the moment I uninstalled it from my phone and to be honest, its been rather an amazing experience so far.
+I stopped "missing" WhatsApp from the moment I uninstalled it from my phone and to be honest, its been rather an amazing experience so far.
 I have a lot of time now.